Sponsored Research Agreements

 However, even if no proposal submission is requested by the industry sponsor, a research proposal with the base documents (a scope of work, a budget, and the UCSB-internal compliance documentation) needs to be sent to the Sponsored Projects Office for review and approval and must be finalized before the Office of Technology & Industry Alliances can move forward with the review and negotiation of a research agreement.

-Please note that it can be difficult to predict when contract negotiations will be fully complete for industry research agreements, particularly if the company is new to sponsoring university research.
+Please note: it can be difficult to predict when contract negotiations will be fully complete for industry research agreements, particularly if the company is new to sponsoring university research.
 Unlike federal grants, the terms and conditions for industry research agreements are not pre-written.
 The terms are often highly customized to the specific company and the specific project and, during the negotiation process, two very different cultures must be harmonized.
 Often, important issues like the University researcher’s right to publish are at stake.
 As a result, negotiations for industry-sponsored research agreements can take as little as a week to many months.
 The TIA Industry Contracts team will keep University researchers and stakeholders apprised of the status of an industry contract negotiation.